sriramteja04/MVC/README.md

 -Then buid the project and run it.
 -It should be working fine

-Include a link to your Issues Tracking list where you assign and complete tasks.
-Link to Issue tracker : https://github.com/sriramteja04/MVC/issues
+#Link to Issue tracker : https://github.com/sriramteja04/MVC/issues
 Using this link you can view the issues during the project

-Display at least two screen shots showing your running application.
+#Display of running application.
 ![image](https://user-images.githubusercontent.com/35507658/54849170-7c4f3980-4cb1-11e9-8594-f12876e78ca8.png)

 ![image](https://user-images.githubusercontent.com/35507658/54849125-5a55b700-4cb1-11e9-90a1-bddcec994254.png)